-Students have a total of 5 hours per week on language (4h written work and 1 hour oral work) in Term 1 and 4 hours per week in Term 2.
+Students have a total of 4 hours per week on language (4h written work and 1 hour oral work).
 Oral work focuses on developing students' readiness for employment, with the preparation of French CVs, mock interviews and business pitching exercises.
 Taught and assessed in French.
 Class sizes are 15 maximum.